Chinese Medicine for gastritis

 Used along with Huang Lian Su, Mu Xiang Shun Qi Wan can be very helpful for traveler's diarrhea and gastrointestinal disorders.
 It helps promote the flow of vital energy both in the stomach and the intestines, thereby relieving pain and distention and stopping diarrhea.

-Dosage: 1- 1.5 baglets for oral use per time, 2-3 times per day,
+Dosage: 6-9 g or 1- 1.5 baglets for oral use per time, 2-3 times per day, contains 10 baglets.

 Run Chang Wan is a classic constipation formula recorded in 1249 by the herbalist Lee Tung-yuan in his medical treatise Discussion of the Spleen and Stomach.
 This traditional Chinese remedy is extremely effective in reducing the feeling of being bloated and full.